Mahmoud-Mansour936/DevOps/Containerization/Docker/05-Docker Compose/Explain.md

 - Runs on its **own container**
 - Can be developed, updated, and scaled **independently**
 - Communicates with others via **HTTP or internal Docker network**
+    - Makes a default network with built-in DNS for all its containers

 ## Docker compose